OpenBazaar/smart-contracts/contracts/escrow/EscrowSpec.md

 Upon release of funds from escrow, the trade is put into the _RELEASED_ state.
 Once in the _RELEASED_ state, trades can no longer be altered.
 All participants who received some of the escrowed funds are noted in the trade's _Transaction_ struct (via the _beneficiaries_ mapping).

 (The _beneficiaries_ information will be used later, by other contracts, to determine whether or not a given trade was disputed, refunded, etc).

+If there are ever any funds left in escrow (even if the trade is in the _RELEASED_ state) the party's can call _execute_ to release the funds.

 ### Offline Direct Payments